freeenergylab/FEP-SPell-ABFE-benchmark/README.md

-# FEP-SPell-ABFE-paper
+# FEP-SPell-ABFE-benchmark
-This repo contains some scripts and data information for FEP-SPell-ABFE-paper.
+This repo contains some scripts and data information for FEP-SPell-ABFE-benchmark.